hashimati/Service-Requests-Offers-Microservices/README.md

 eureka.client.register-with-eureka=false
 eureka.client.fetch-registry=false
 ```
 Then, annotate the main class with @EnableEurekaServer annotation.
-By these two steps, you did the basic configuration for Eureka Servcie Discovery Server.
+With these steps, you made the basic Eureka Server configurations.
 ```
 src\main\java\io\hashimati\EurekaService\EurekaServiceApplication.java
 ```